Betterez/btrz-auth-api-key/README.md

 When a service receives a request with an authorization token, the authentication middleware will look at the token `issuer` to determine whether it is a __user-provided__ or __internal__ token.
 If an internal token is detected, the authentication middleware will attempt to verify the token signature using both the "main" and "secondary" secret signing keys.
 If the token signature is verified, the authentication middleware will fetch user information using the API key provided in the request's `x-api-key` header, and populate the `req.user` object for downstream code to use.

 For security reasons, internal authentication tokens are short-lived, and expire soon after they are created.
 The `InternalAuthTokenProvider` regenerates the internal auth token periodically, and you should always ask it for a new token every time you make a service-to-service request.

+#### req.tokens, req.application & req.user

+Once passport login is completed the request object is enhanced with three properties for later usage:

+1. `req.tokens: { token, jwtToken }` the `x-api-key` and the `jsonwebtoken`, respectivelly.
+If any of the values is missing it will get `null` assigned.
+2. `req.application` the application record associated to the `x-api-key` received.
+3. `req.user` the user from the jwtToken, either the internal account impersonation or the actual login user.

 #### Key rotation